ThaKladd/PHPlater/README.md

 Please make sure to update tests as appropriate.

 ## Issues to fix
-- When separators are changed all characters should be escaped in regex
-- Make it possible to change chaining . and argument ,
+- Make it possible to change argument , separator (low priority)

 ## Documentation